rburmorrison/go-argue/README.md

   OTHER                this is another int

 Flags:
+  -b, --bool            this is a boolean
-  -i --int VALUE       this is an integer
+  -i, --int VALUE       this is an integer
-  -s --string VALUE    this is a string
+  -s, --string VALUE    this is a string
-  -u --uint VALUE      this is a uint
+  -u, --uint VALUE      this is a uint
-  -h --help            display this help and exit
+  -h, --help            display this help and exit
-  -v --version         display version and exit
+  -v, --version         display version and exit
 ```

 ## Bugs